alexfernandez/deployment/README.md

 * directory: the directory where the package currently resides.
 * testDirectory: the directory where the test version of the package resides.
 * deploymentCommand: a command to run after a successful deployment.
-* quiet: suppress some log messages.
+* quiet: suppress most log messages.

 An optional callback `function(error, result)` is called after the deployment finishes, either with an error or (if successful) with a result string.